-1French or German (2 units) is required for admission to the curriculum in Industrial or Engineering Chemistry.

-(Note-Deficiencies in certain subjects may be removed after the candidate has been admitted to freshman standing.
+French or German (2 units) is required for admission to the current Industrial or Engineering Chemistry.
+(Norg.-Deficiencies in certain subjects may be removed after the candidate has been admitted to freshman standing.
 The removing of such deficiencies, however, may make it necessary for the student to extend his college course beyond the normal period of time required for its completion.)